-Some textual elements of XCCDF, such as titles and descriptions, support the @xml:lang attribute to denote the language they use.
-1 Elements that have an @xml:lang attribute may appear multiple times within a single parent element to support multiple languages.
+Some textual elements of XCCDF, such as titles and descriptions, support the @xml:lang attribute to denote the language they use.1 Elements that have an @xml:lang attribute may appear multiple times within a single parent element to support multiple languages.
 If there are multiple instances of such a textual element within a single parent element, each instance SHOULD have a value for its @xml:lang attribute.
 Each value SHOULD specify the natural language locale for which the instance is written (e.g., "en" for English, "fr" for French).
 Values SHOULD be valid language tags as defined by [RFC5646].
 Although any valid language tag MAY be used, only tags containing language codes (with or without region codes) SHOULD be used.
-All language and region codes used SHOULD be in the Internet Assigned Numbers Authority (IANA) Language Subtag Registry [ILSR].
+All language subtag Registry [ILSR].
 An example of using the @xml:lang attribute is shown below.